-Park Chan-wook’s iconic Oldboy is perhaps the origin of Bollywood’s barefaced remake relationship with South Korea.
+Park Chan-wook's iconic Oldboy is perhaps the origin of Bollywood's barefaced remake relationship with South Korea.
 Released to widespread acclaim in 2003, the film won the Grand Prix at the 2004 Cannes Film Festival.
-Roger Ebert wrote it was “a shock to find a movie in which the action, however violent, makes a statement and has a purpose.”
-The story of a man who is imprisoned for a decade and a half, with no idea why, before being released unceremoniously, Oldboy was remade by Sanjay Gupta as Zinda in 2006.
-Gupta’s film was an unofficial remake, which led to murmurs of legal trouble from Oldboy’s producers.
+Roger Ebert wrote it was "a shock to find a movie in which the action, however violent, makes a statement and has a purpose."
+The story of a man who is imprisoned for a decade and a half, with no idea why, before being released unceremoniously, Oldboy was remade into a Bollywood movie by Sanjay Gupta as Zinda in 2006.
+Gupta's film was an unofficial remake, which led to murmurs of legal trouble from Oldboy's producers.
 Ultimately, these went nowhere, but Gupta learnt his lesson and the next time he remade a Korean film (Seven Days), he credited the source material.

-Singh is Bliing was a remake of My Wife is a Gangster 3 (which had no relation to the previous films, just as Singh is Bliing bore no connection to the earlier Singh is Kinng).
+Singh is Bliing was the Bollywood remake of My Wife is a Gangster 3 (which had no relation to the previous films, just as Singh is Bliing bore no connection to the earlier Singh is Kinng).
 Since the source material itself had a mixed reception, Singh is Bliing suffered from the same problem of an inconsistent tone, alternating uncomfortably between silly (but often funny) comedy, action set-pieces and sudden bursts of sentiment.
-It also got worse by adding a string of random and interchangeable songs (although ‘My Heart Says Choo Che’ will be seared into the memory of anyone who watches it), and having a 48-year-old Akshay Kumar romance a 23-year-old Amy Jackson, while playing son to a 54-year-old Rati Agnihotri.
-And that inexplicable title – with its inexplicable spelling – didn’t help matters.
+It also got worse by adding a string of random and interchangeable songs (although 'My Heart Says Choo Che' will be seared into the memory of anyone who watches it), and having a 48-year-old Akshay Kumar romance a 23-year-old Amy Jackson, while playing son to a 54-year-old Rati Agnihotri.
+And that inexplicable title – with its inexplicable spelling – didn't help matters.

 Seven Days was a Korean thriller about a lawyer who had never lost a case.
 After her daughter is kidnapped, she must fulfil the kidnapper's demands by defending a convicted rapist and granting him bail.
 The film was a breakthrough lead role for star Yunjin Kim.
 In 2015, it was remade (officially!) by Sanjay Gupta as Jazbaa, with Aishwarya Rai Bachchan and Irrfan.
 The faithful adaptation meant that we got an unusual-for-Bollywood platonic friendship without overt romance, but the good stuff ended there.
 A review of Seven Days stated, "the film's production values are slick, delivering a gritty look without ever seeming less than technically proficient".
 Jazbaa, on the other hand, was… green.
 Shot and edited entirely like a tacky music video, and extracting a terrible performance from Rai, it was a slog from start to finish.